5/7/2025

 Chief Financial Officer

-Yeah, it's bill.
-I'll handle the first question and I'll toss it over to George.
-So, so first on ACV capital.
-So a few things to consider.
-So, you know, obviously, one of the one of the many ways that we minimize risk is our across the country, you know, call it roughly 800.
-You know, visit your lots every month and can validate where the car is right.
-Since we get paid the sooner of the maturity of the loan or when the car is sold to a consumer.
-That's number one number two over the last year or so we've significantly improved our risk management capabilities internally.
-And in fact, if we look at two one, we grew revenue actually 33% year on year.
+Yeah.
+Hey, Naveed, it's Bill.
+I'll handle the first question, and then I'll toss it over to George.
+So first on ACV Capital, a few things to consider.
+Obviously, one of the many ways that we minimize risk is our VCIs across the country, call it roughly 800 VCIs, visit dealer lots every month and can validate where the car is, right? since we get paid the sooner of the maturity of the loan or when the car is sold to a consumer.
+That's number one.
+Number two, over the last year or so, we've significantly improved our risk management capabilities internally.
+And in fact, if we look at Q1, the accrual revenue is actually 33% year on year.
 Our bad debt expense actually was down 50% year on year.
-So we, we dramatically reduced our bad debt expense while really driving really strong growth.
-So kind of that's that's the model that we have in place.
-And now, you know, with some of the other enhancements we've made to that business in terms of implementing a low management system.
-And some of the new capabilities we have in terms of new offerings, we can offer to our customers on the financing front.
-You know, we kind of see this as a as a really nice growth engine that will accelerate through this year and beyond.
-So, you know, it's it's a great business model.
+So we dramatically reduced our bad debt expense while really driving really strong growth.
+So that's the model that we have in place.
+And now with some of the other enhancements we've made to that business in terms of implementing a loan management system and some of the new capabilities we have in terms of new offerings we can offer to our customers on the financing front, we kind of see this as a really nice growth engine that will accelerate through this year and beyond.
+You know, it's a great business model.
 I think the team is doing a phenomenal job.
-And obviously, as you know, it's very creative to our even emergence.
+And obviously, as you know, it's very accretive to our EBITDA margins.

 speaker